The Worst Engines of All Time

 BMW N63

 The N63 is one of the least reliable BMW engines.
-This engine suffered from various components failure, like: high oil consumption, turbocharger failures, leaky valve stem seals, coolant leaks, carbon buildup issues, timing chain failures, and fuel injector failures.
+This engine suffered from various component failures, like: high oil consumption, turbocharger failures, leaky valve stem seals, coolant leaks, carbon buildup issues, timing chain failures, and fuel injector failures.
 The N63 is an expensive engine to maintain.

 16. Yugo 55